-Texans saw a historic heat wave in the summer of 2011, and according to the National Weather Service, it was the second worst summer drought in 500 years!
+Texans saw a historic heat wave in the summer of 2011.
+In fact, according to the National Weather Service, it was the second worst summer drought in 500 years.

 The effects of drought are not always immediate.
 Rather, stresses of prolonged dry periods can take years to fully manifest.
 As a result, it’s very important to proactively monitor the health and condition of trees, as dead trees can pose significant hazard to electrical infrastructure.

 CoServ’s vegetation management plan calls for continual monitoring of our system to ensure trees and other vegetation don’t encroach on power lines and other critical electrical equipment.
 In fact, we employ a full-time professional forester whose staff follows a comprehensive, reliability-centered management plan that enhances safety, reduces costs, and improves the reliability of your electric service.

 In addition to our ongoing tree line safety program, we recognize that the drought conditions have likely compromised a higher than normal number of trees in our service territory.
 As a service to Members (and as a proactive measure to lessen the risk of danger associated with an abundance of dead trees), if you suspect you may have a tree on your property that could pose a hazard to our facilities, you may call CoServ’s Vegetation Management Department and request a hazard assessment or you can submit a non-emergency hazard form from Contact Us.
 One of our vegetation management professionals will evaluate the situation to determine if the tree can be removed at our cost whether or not it is located within our easement.